-Money has a tendency to make or break a relationship, so try to get yourselves on the same page regarding things like debt and spending habits as soon as possible.
-"Just like sex, talking about our relationship with money can also be very vulnerable," sex and intimacy coach Xanet Pailet tells Bustle.
+"Just like sex, talking about our relationship with money can also be very vulnerable," sex and intimacy coach Xanet Pailet, tells Bustle.
 "Sex and money are the 'third rail' of relationships.
 There are often expectations around money (e.g. who pays for dinner, vacations, etc.).
 To establish trust in the relationship it’s important to have these conversations upfront."

-This one may sound weird, but since a lot of relationships revolve almost entirely around food — dinner dates, brunches, snacks while watching Netflix — you should chat about allergies ASAP.
-As Backe says, "It is not the sexiest topic in the world, I know, but it needs to be addressed sooner rather than later."
-This'll save your partner from spending all night cooking a dinner that you can't even eat.
-But more importantly, it can help prevent dangerous situations.
+This one may sound weird, but since many relationships revolve around food — dinner dates, brunches, snacks while watching Netflix — you should chat about allergies ASAP.
+As Backe says, "It needs to be addressed sooner rather than later."

 If you're both new to this whole dating thing, you might want to update each other on whether or not you've ever been in love.
 "This one is tricky, but if you really like someone and want to build a strong relationship, it's important you both understand where you are on the love spectrum and if you've ever been deeply in love before," says Myra.
 "You may learn you relate to love differently, or learn not so subtle clues about how to effectively navigate your relationship for the better."

 Do you require a decent amount of alone time in order to decompress?
 Do you kind of need nine hours of sleep, and hate to be woken up?
-Are you all about hugs, or do you prefer some more space?
-Tell your partner what you need to be happy, so they can better understand you.
+Are you all about hugs, or do you prefer personal space?
+Whatever it is, tell your partner what you need to be happy.

-"This is not meant to be exhaustive, and part of the fun of a new relationship is finding out things about each other," says Pailet.
-"But it’s really helpful for your partner to know some critical pieces of information around your comfort and safety.
-The more self aware you both are, the more you can trust each other’s judgment."
+"This is not meant to be exhaustive, and part of the fun of a new relationship is finding out things about each other," Pailet says.
+"But it’s really helpful for your partner to know some critical pieces of information around your comfort and safety."

-The beginning of your relationship is the perfect time to be honest and open with these things.
-And the more info you give each other, the easier it'll be to have a healthy, happy, supportive situation going forward.
+The beginning of your relationship is, after all, the perfect time to be honest and open about these things.
+And the more info you can give each other, the easier it'll be to have a healthy, happy, and supportive situation going forward.